View Kenneth Franz's Obituary on standardspeaker.com and share memories

 He was born in Somerville, N.J., a son of the late Kenneth and Marion Franz.

+An exceptional baseball player in his youth, Ken, after high school, participated in many of the local softball leagues, where he played on a number of championship teams.
+After his playing days, Ken coached at some local high schools until his illness prevented him from coaching.

 He was the proud father of two children, a son, Joseph, and a daughter, Alexis.
-He is also survived by two sisters, Debbie Tamagini and her husband, Dennis, of Tamaqua; and Diana Snyder and her husband, Bruce, of Andreas; numerous aunts, uncles, and cousins.
+He is also survived by a grandson, Declan Franz; two sisters, Debbie Tamagini and her husband, Dennis, Tamaqua; and Diana Snyder and her husband, Bruce, Andreas; and numerous aunts, uncles, and cousins.
 Ken will be sadly missed by his many friends.